CBFay/sandbox-input-fields/README.md

-# Sandbox
+# Form Sandbox
 ### cf-sandbox.vue
-A component that acts as a container for form construction, and the parent of all other components.
+Component that acts as a container for form construction, and the parent of all other components.